11 brilliant home highlight kits to create naturally sunkissed tones at home

 Can go brassy

-Working particularly well on light brown hair, expect an unrivaled lift of up to eight to nine shades from this highlighting kit.
+Working particularly well on light brown hair, expect an unrivalled lift of up to eight to nine shades from this highlighting kit.
 It includes a cap and brush, much like the salon highlighting techniques of yore.
-And although you'll probably want to enlist a friend to do the back of your head, this does hold your hand through the home highlighting process, to help you achieve fine, natural-looking lights.
+Although you'll probably want to enlist a friend to do the back of your head, this kit holds your hand through the home highlighting process to help you achieve fine, natural-looking lights.

-Our tester did find the tools a little flimsy, so care is needed on the application.
-And, if you have very dark hair the color can go a little brassy, so it's worth using a violet toning mask or shampoo afterward.
-If you take plenty of care with application this is certainly one of the best home highlight kits to emulate professional results.
-It also promises enhanced hydration and shine thanks to the addition of avocado oil, which is a bonus.
+Our tester did find the tools a little flimsy, so extra care is needed with the application.
+And, if you have very dark hair, the colour can go a little brassy, so it's worth using a violet toning mask or shampoo afterwards.
+But if you take plenty of care with the application, this is certainly one of the best home highlight kits for professional-feeling results.
+It also promises enhanced hydration and shine thanks to the inclusion of avocado oil, which is a bonus.

 L'Oreal Excellence Age Perfect 9.31 Light Beige Blonde Hair Dye